best-practice-and-impact/qa-of-code-guidance/book/intro.md

-# Introduction

-## Quality Assurance of Code for Analysis and Research
+# Quality Assurance of Code for Analysis and Research

 This is an early draft of Government Statistical Service (GSS) and Analysis Function guidance.
 It is produced by the [Best Practice and Impact division](https://gss.civilservice.gov.uk/about-us/support-for-the-gss/) of the Office for National Statistics.